awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications-sdk-dotnet.md

 ## Example: Setting the Notification Configuration on a Vault Using the AWS SDK for \.NET<a name="creating-vaults-sdk-dotnet-example-notification"></a>

 The following C\# code example illustrates the preceding steps\.
 The example sets the notification configuration on the vault \("`examplevault`"\) in the US West \(Oregon\) Region, retrieves the configuration, and then deletes it\.
-The configuration requests Amazon S3 Glacier \(Glacier\) to send a notification to the specified Amazon SNS topic when either the `ArchiveRetrievalCompleted` event or the `InventoryRetrievalCompleted` event occurs\.
+The configuration requests Amazon S3 Glacier \(S3 Glacier\) to send a notification to the specified Amazon SNS topic when either the `ArchiveRetrievalCompleted` event or the `InventoryRetrievalCompleted` event occurs\.

 **Note**
 For information about the underlying REST API, see [Vault Operations](vault-operations.md)\.